 The four seasons on Earth | Why the Earth has seasons?

-Many people think Summers occur when the Earth is closer to the Sun.
+Many people believe that summer occurs when the Earth is closer to the Sun.
 This is not true.
-In fact, when there are summers in the Northern Hemisphere, the Southern Hemisphere experiences Winter and vice-versa.
+In fact, when the Northern Hemisphere experiences summer, the Southern Hemisphere experiences winter, and vice versa.
 So what causes the four seasons?
-Let’s read.
+Let’s learn.

 The seasons on Earth (or any other planet) occur due to its axial tilt.
-Earth’s axis is an imaginary line passing through the geographic North Pole and the geographic South Pole around which it rotates.
-The axis is tilted at an angle of 23.5° with respect to perpendicular to the orbital plane.
+Earth’s axis is an imaginary line passing through the geographic North and South Poles, around which the planet rotates.
+This axis is tilted at an angle of about 23.5° with respect to the perpendicular to its orbital plane.

-When the North Pole tilts towards the Sun, Northern Hemisphere experiences summer.
-This is because the Northern Hemisphere receives more direct sunlight.
-On the contrary, the Southern Hemisphere experiences winter as it receives less direct sunlight.
+When the North Pole tilts toward the Sun, the Northern Hemisphere experiences summer because it receives more direct sunlight.
+At the same time, the Southern Hemisphere experiences winter since it receives less direct sunlight.

 Summer in Northern Hemisphere